-Over the past year people have been using their increased time at home to start all sorts of projects and building garden ponds has been a particularly common distraction.
+The end of winter often sees us look to our homes to start all sorts of projects, and building garden ponds is a particularly common distraction.
 Now’s the time to take advantage of that or any small areas of still water near you, as spring kicks in and you can see the new season coming into life.

 Whether it’s a new pond or a well-established one, spotting the wildlife in and around this special habitat is a great way to make those nature connections that many have come to appreciate even more during the pandemic.
 Remember to always stay safe around water and heed warnings of local hazards.

 Finding frogspawn is one of the highlights of exploring a pond in spring: one of the signs that nature is waking up.
 Frogs often return to the ponds where they were spawned to breed themselves, in shady, shallow water with some plants in.
 If you have your own pond, however small, make sure you have shallower edges if you want to encourage frogs to make it their base.
 There may be so many clusters that they merge to become one large jelly mat.

 As spring advances, you should see tadpoles hatch and slowly change into frogs.
 The common frog is actually now not so common in many parts of the country, threatened by agricultural pesticides, the draining of wetland and filling-in of small ponds.
 So even a little pond in a small space can help.
 Just sink a shallow bowl in some earth with some gravel on the bottom and some plants and stones around the edge to help creatures get in and out easily.